amnigos/campaignanalysis/README.md

 Job Execution Command:

-$ bin/hadoop jar <path-to-mobilecountmrjob-jar> <input-path> <output-path>
+$ bin/hadoop jar path-to-mobilecountmrjob-jar input-dir-path output-dir-path

-<input-path> - This directory should have two csv files, One with all mobile numbers and other with scrubbed numbers.
+input-dir-path : This directory should have two csv files, One with all mobile numbers and other with scrubbed numbers.

-<output-path> - This shouldn't exist else Hadoop job will fail.
+output-dir-path : This shouldn't exist else Hadoop job will fail.